walinejs/waline/docs/src/en/guide/client/syntax.md

 ::: tip Principle

-1. Considering the size, the client uses `marked` for rendering and `hanabi` for highlighting, which will have the above limitations.
+1. Considering the size, the client uses `marked` for rendering and a < 1kb highlighter, which will have the above limitations.

 1. When a user submits a comment, the client embeds custom Emoji images, and the raw comment will be sent to the server.